rusticus-io/hangman/Readme.md

 I assume, you're familiar with `git`.

 I recommend you to have [IntelliJ Community Edition](https://www.jetbrains.com/idea/download/) installed.
-When you this IDE, make sure you have the Rust plugin installed.
+When you use this IDE, make sure you have the Rust plugin installed.

 This IDE in combination with the Rust plugin is very powerful and makes coding really easy.